JROChub/power_house/docs/book_of_power.md

 15. “I will not accept anchor mismatches.”
 16. “I will not fudge field arithmetic to save time.”
 17. “I will not allow network nodes to broadcast unverified envelopes.”
-18. The oath includes writing `ANCHOR!!` three times.
+18. The oath includes writing the three hex digests from Chapter I without error.
 19. After taking the oath, sign the compliance ledger.
 20. Provide version of this manual in organizational wiki.
 21. Update the manual whenever crate version changes.